 The financial situation of the recipient changes

-If the child works or receives an inheritance, the parent may choose – depending on the case – to stop the monthly child support payments.
-If the court so rules, the father would not be obligated to maintain child support.
-Also, the mother could request a modification of the amount to be paid.
+Depending on the case, if the child works or receives an inheritance, the parent may choose to stop the monthly child support payments.
+The father would not be obligated to maintain child support if the court rules.
+Also, the mother could request to modify the amount to be paid.
 After the court reviews the financial situation of both parties, it could choose to reduce or waive the payment.